serialport/node-serialport/README.md

 * [tmpad](http://tmpvar.com/project/tmpad/) [source](https://github.com/tmpvar/tmpad) - a DIY midi pad using infrared, arduino, and nodejs.
 [Video](http://vimeo.com/34575470)
 * [duino](https://github.com/ecto/duino) - A higher level framework for working with Arduinos in node.js.
-* [Arduino Drinking Game Extravaganza](http://jsconf.eu/2011/arduino_drinking_game_extravaganza.html) - AKA "The Russian" a hexidecimal drinking game for geeks by Uxebu.
+* [Arduino Drinking Game Extravaganza](http://jsconf.eu/2011/arduino_drinking_game_extravaganza.html) - AKA "The Russian" a hexidecimal drinking game for geeks by Uxebu presented at JSConf EU 2011.
 * [Arduino controlling popcorn.js](https://gist.github.com/968773) - Controlling a popcorn.js video with an Arduino kit.
+* [Robotic JavaScript](http://jsconf.eu/2010/speaker/livingroombindmotion_function.html) - The first live presentation of the node-serialport code set as presented at JSConf EU 2010.

 How To Use
 ==========